 Revenue-Based Sales Quota

-Example of Revenue Based Sales Quota: Sales Rep Kylie Fernandes has a revenue-based sales quota of $15,000 that she is expected to achieve in the next 30 days.
+Example of Revenue-Based Sales Quota: A sales rep is assigned a revenue-based sales quota of $15,000 that they are expected to achieve in the next 30 days.

 Volume-Based Sales Quota

-Sales rep working with volume quotas are incentivized with bonuses or better commission on the basis of the units they sell over the given timeframe.
+Sales reps working with volume quotas are incentivized with bonuses or better commissions based on the units they sell over the given timeframe.

-The goals set for this kind of quotas can differ on the basis of the seasonality of the business, product lines, geographical territories, as well as marketing intermediaries.
+The goals set for this kind of quota can differ based on the seasonality of the business, product lines, geographical territories, as well as marketing intermediaries.

 Activity Sales Quota